soedinglab/MMseqs2-App/mcp/server/README.md

 The server is distributed as a Claude Desktop bundle and may also be bundled by a Claude plugin.
 It is not published to the npm registry.
 Requires Node.js 18+ when run from source.

-### Claude Desktop and local Cowork
+### Claude Desktop and Cowork

-Install `foldseek-server.mcpb` as a Desktop extension.
-Until a public release channel is approved, obtain the bundle from the project maintainer or build it from source as described below.
-During installation, choose the Foldseek Server deployment and, optionally, a shared folder for exported results and input structures.
-Local Cowork can use the Desktop extension; cloud Cowork cannot run a local stdio server.
+Install the versioned `foldseek-server-v<version>.mcpb` as a Desktop extension.
+The public Foldseek Server and a `foldseek-server-shared` folder under your home directory are the defaults; either can be changed during installation.

-Do not install the Desktop extension as well as a plugin that already bundles this server: that would register the same tools twice.
+For Claude Code, use either its plugin-bundled runtime or a manually registered checkout, not both in the same client.
+Cowork does not execute the runtime bundled by that plugin, so it needs the MCPB.

 ### Claude Code